Rolleander/yoyo_mirror/doc/index.rst

 Yoyo database migrations
 ########################

-Yoyo is a Python database schema migration tool.
-You write migrations as Python scripts containing raw SQL statements or Python functions.
+Yoyo is a database schema migration tool.
+Migrations are written as SQL files or Python scripts that define a list of migration steps.
 They can be as simple as this:

 .. code:: python